 |Address||1001 Potrero Ave, SFGH 5|

 San Francisco CA 94143

-My current research program comprises basic-translational, clinical, and implementation research on tuberculosis diagnosis in both high-burden/low-income (Uganda) and low-burden/high-income (San Francisco) settings.
-I am interested in how diagnostic tests, including tests for monitoring and prediction of treatment outcomes, perform in different clinical and epidemiologic settings, and how they can be integrated into TB evaluation strategies that improve patient and public health outcomes.
+My research program focuses on clinical-translational and implementation research on tuberculosis (TB) diagnosis in both high-burden/low-income (Uganda) and low-burden/high-income (San Francisco) settings.
+I am interested in how diagnostic tests, including tests for monitoring and prediction of treatment outcomes, perform in different clinical and epidemiologic settings, and how they can be integrated into TB evaluation strategies to improve patient and public health outcomes.
 I am currently involved in the following studies:

-Implementation Research on Automated Nucleic Acid Amplification Testing for TB at San Francisco General Hospital.
-We have recently completed four studies examining the clinical and public health impact and cost-effectiveness of a novel automated nucleic acid amplification test (GeneXpert MTB/RIF, first developed for high-burden countries) for rapid TB evaluation in inpatient and outpatient settings in San Francisco.
-These studies have employed novel methods for describing the impact of novel TB diagnostics, and will help inform clinical practice and public health policy regarding use of the new assay in the U.S. This project is a great example of how a global health research agenda can complement a domestic research agenda, and lead to major benefits for vulnearable and underserved populations in the U.S.
+Implementation Research on GeneXpert MTB/RIF Testing at San Francisco General Hospital.
+We recently completed a series of studies examining the clinical and public health impact and cost-effectiveness of GeneXpert MTB/RIF for rapid TB evaluation in inpatient and outpatient settings in San Francisco.
+These studies have employed novel methods for describing the impact of new TB diagnostics, and are now informing how we are implementing this technology in our public health system.
+This project epitomizes how thinking globally can inform quality improvement locally - a process others have coined "reverse innovation" from low-income countries to high-income countries - and illustrates how researchers working in both settings can realize synergies that benefit vulnerable and underserved populations in both settings.

 Implementation Science, Socioeconomically marginalized groups, Global populations, Clinic, Hospital, International (public health), Audit and feedback, Team science, TB, HIV/AIDS, Pneumonia, Mentoring junior faculty or trainees, Interdisciplinary research collaboration, Brief implementation science training courses, Works-in-progress seminars